New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 The updated Electronic Communications Act brings changes to how businesses can collect and use personal information, potentially posing challenges for marketers, website administrators and app developers.

 Stricter consent requirements may mean that users are less likely to accept non-essential cookies, leading to a reduction in the data available for analytics and marketing efforts.
-This could affect how businesses track website and app performance, understand customer behavior, and measure campaign effectiveness.
+This could affect how you track website and app performance, understand customer behavior, and measure campaign effectiveness.

 1. Check if your website or app uses cookies

-An easy way to do this is by using website Compliance Check tool to scan your website or app and identify all cookies and tracking technologies in use, or follow our step-by-step guide to find and categorize cookies.
+An easy way to do this is by using website Compliance Check tool to scan your website or app and identify all cookies and tracking technologies in use, or follow our guide to find and categorize cookies.

 2. Obtain explicit user consent